 Summer Art Classes

 We are so very excited to introduce our Full and Half Day Summer Art Classes.
 Pick half day – morning or afternoon, or full day!
 We have space in the rear of the building for a little exercise (hula hoops and jump rope!) and a little game playing too!
 ClayZ Art classes make friends and memories.
-Sign up for just one week, all six themes or the whole summer!
+Sign up for just one week, all five themes or the whole summer!
 We’re local, convenient and can’t wait for you to join us.
 Pick your weeks! $50/week registration with remaining balance due first morning of class.
+(Please note that 6 year olds may only attend half-day classes, no full days.)

 THE small PRINT:

-Beginning in 2019 we have split our classes into two groups:
+Beginning in 2019 we split our classes into two groups:

 CAMP MONET for 6* – 8 years old, limited to 10-12 attendees